Capillary/ecom-api-document/source/includes/_order.md

 ## Create Return Request

-Lets you create a new return request.
-A request made by customer to return partial or complete items of an order that is delivered.
+Lets you create a new return request - A request made by a customer to return partial or complete items of an order that are delivered.